jan-Lope/Toki_Pona-Parser/README.md

 DCG is a logic way of expressing grammar, either for natural or formal languages.
 These scripts contain DCG rules for describing the Toki Pona grammar.

-In short: This tool analyzes Toki Pona sentences based on logic.
+In short: This tool analyzes Toki Pona sentences based on logic and not on "maybe" or "could be".

 It based on the offical Toki Pona book of Sonja Lang ( [tokipona.org](http://tokipona.org) ), the lessons of jan Pije ( [tokipona.net/tp/janpije](http://tokipona.net/tp/janpije/) ),